mmz-bin/BlenderAddonAutoloader/README.md

     - Example: `@priority(42)`
 - Use the [`ShortcutsRegister`](#shortcuts_registerpy) class to register shortcut keys.
     - Example: `ShortcutsRegister().add(Key(HOGE_OT_YourOperator, 'A'))`
+- Several debugging features are also included.
+    - These can be enabled using the is_debug_mode of the [`AddonRegister`](#addon_registerpy) class.
+        - When disabled, if a `debug` directory exists directly under each directory, the modules within it are ignored.
+        - When enabled, modules in the `debug` directory are loaded, and the addon reloading feature ([`reload()`](#addon_registerpy) method) becomes available.

+Would you like me to explain or elaborate on any part of this translation?
 - You can make it multilingual by using the [translation table](#addon_registerpy) in the standard Blender format.

 - If there are register() functions and unregister() functions in each module to be loaded, they will be called when registering and unregistering the add-on.